 Total Float vs Free Float is one of the most important concept in project scheduling.
 Total Float and Free Float sound similar therefore many scheduler think that they are the same.
-However they refer two different calculation.
-In order to analyze network diagrams, workschedules and critical path, these two terms should be known.
-Also they are used while making delay analysis and preparing claim files.
+However they refer two different calculation method.
+In order to analyze network diagrams, work schedules and critical path, these two terms should be known.
+Note that they are used while making delay analysis and preparing claim files.

-In this article we will analyze TF and FF by working ona simple example.
+In this article we will calculate both TF and FF by analyzing a simple example.

 Total Float vs Free Float